 The World Wide Web Consortium (W3C) develops the common protocols used on the Web to ensure interoperability and promote universal access.
 As Tim Berners-Lee, Director of the W3C puts it: "The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect."

 The W3C's Web Accessibility Initiative (WAI) has proposed GUIDELINES for all Web authors.
 The following suggestions are based on the WAI guidelines for Web content.
 Follow these guidelines when developing and revising your Web pages to ensure that they are accessible to a diverse audience.

 1. General Page Design

-Designing a well-organized Web site helps visitors navigate through
+Designing a well-organized Web site helps visitors navigate through the information presented

 * Maintain a simple, consistent page layout throughout your site

 * Keep backgrounds simple.
 Make sure there is enough contrast

 * Design large buttons